SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 and observation mode.
 Each image is projected into the coordinate system of the first image, using its WCS to transform input coordinates into output coordinates.
-An additional offset may be applied for non-sidereal targets in order to correct for the motion of the target across the sky.
+An additional offset may be applied for non-sidereal targets in order to correct for the motion of the target across the sky, provided that the target position is recorded in the FITS headers (TGTRA and TGTDEC).
 The projection is performed with a bilinear interpolation, then individual images are mean- or median-combined, with optional error weighting and robust outlier rejection.